DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/01_before_crash.md

 ## The Deep Genetic Evidence

 Modern genetic analysis has revealed something that shouldn't exist: traces of non-terrestrial DNA in the human genome that date back over a million years.
-These aren't recent insertions—they're ancient modifications, part of the original experiment initiated by **The Werdh-anes**.
+These aren’t just recent insertions—they’re ancient modifications, part of the original experiment initiated by **The Werdh-anes**.

 **The genetic markers show:**